ChrstphrHll/npc_gen/students/Yan Sorsasta.md

 ### Description
 - Dwarf Barbarian from Aldercrown Empire
 - 2nd year Diplomacy student in Burk
-- shoulder length wavy strawberry blond hair that's put up, Brown eyes, and Pale skin
+- shoulder length wavy grey hair that's braided, Brown eyes, and Pale skin
 - Is Adventurous and Pretentious, and has Reciprocity as their ideal

 ### Organizations